luckyframework/lucky_flow/README.md

-# lucky_flow
+# LuckyFlow

-TODO: Write a description here
+LuckyFlow is a library for testing user flows in the browser.
+It is similar to Ruby's Capybara.

 ## Installation